NIKSHITHPOOJARY/nikshithpoojary/README.md

 </p>

-<h3 align="center">🔭Presently contributing as a QA Intern at Mayhem Studios in Bengaluru, my role revolves around meticulous testing of web applications, mobile applications, and games.
+<h3 align="center">🔭Presently contributing as a Games QA at Mayhem Studios in Bengaluru, my role revolves around meticulous testing of web applications, mobile applications, and games.
 Proficient in both manual testing and automation frameworks, I am driven by a fervent passion for ensuring software quality.</h3>

 <br />